ONSdigital/cloud-status-alerter/README.md

 # GCP Status Alerter
 This repository contains a Ruby script that consumes the [Google Cloud Status Dashboard](https://status.cloud.google.com/) JSON feed and posts corresponding alerts to a specified Slack channel as events occur.
+A [Google Cloud Firestore](https://firebase.google.com/docs/firestore/) database is used to track a little state to ensure duplicate updates aren't posted.

 ## Installation
 * Ensure that [Ruby](https://www.ruby-lang.org/en/downloads/) is installed